GlastonburyC/OpenStack/README.md

 # OpenStack
 Setting up a bastion node instance with elasticluster and SLURM queue.
 This is quite an involved process and something you cannot follow blindly.
 Please at least read how OpenStack works and what elasticluster/slurm does.
 Familarise yourself with public/private key generation and what a virtual machine is.

+This guide is to configure your own openstack project from scratch.
 If you are simply using the elasticluster I have set up, and do not have a project of your own - *DO NOT* run any of the commands below, apart from logging in and submitting jobs.
-This guide is to configure your own project from scratch.
+Write down the VPN and bastion node instance IP and perhaps refer to the SLURM commands to submit jobs.

 The current setup is to access emedlab using a VPN connection: